Tacoma Rainiers Game Notes - vs. Albuquerque

 BROADCAST - TV: Bally Live App/MiLB.TV RADIO - KIXI 880

-RALEY JOINS RAINIERS ON REHAB: The Seattle Mariners sent Luke Raley to Tacoma to begin a Major League rehab assignment on Thursday...Raley was placed on the Mariners' 10-Day Injured List on April 30 (retro April 28) with a right oblique strain...in 24 games with Seattle this season, Raley hit .206 (14x68) with two doubles and two home runs...Raley is playing in his first minor league games since 2022, when he played 63 games with the Durham Bulls, hitting .300/.401/.529 with 14 home runs and 50 RBI...over his current rehab stint, Raley is hitting 4-for-11 with a double and two runs scored.
+RALEY JOINS RAINIERS ON REHAB: The Seattle Mariners sent Luke Raley to Tacoma to begin a Major League rehab assignment on Thursday...Raley was placed on the Mariners' 10-Day Injured List on April 30 (retro April 28) with a right oblique strain...in 24 games with Seattle this season, Raley hit .206 (14x68) with two doubles and two home runs...Raley is playing in his first minor league games since 2022, when he played 63 games with the Durham Bulls, hitting .300/.401/.529 with 14 home runs and 50 RBI...over his current rehab stint, Raley is hitting 5-for-14 with a double, a home run, one RBI and three runs scored.

-TAVERAS TO TACOMA: OF Leody Taveras was sent outright to Tacoma on Friday...Taveras began the season with the Texas Rangers, hitting .241 (19x79) with three doubles, one triple, one home run and eight RBI in 30 games before he was placed on waivers on May 5...he was claimed by Seattle on May 6 and hit .174 (16x92) with three doubles, two home runs and nine RBI in 28 games for the Mariners before he was designated for assignment on June 9...Taveras has played in only one Triple-A game since the start of the 2023 season, which was a Major League rehab appearance with Round Rock...Taveras is a career .333 (9x27) hitter at Cheney Stadium with a pair of doubles and home runs in seven games.

-THIS AND THAT: Tacoma catchers have yet to allow a passed ball this season, the only full-season minor league team to not allow a passed ball...the Rainiers are tied for the lead among minor league teams in getting their opponents to ground into double plays with 61 on the season, matching Seattle's High-A affiliate in Everett...Tacoma's pitching staff ranks second among all full-season minor league teams with a 1.26 ground out/air out ratio, trailing only Double-A Pensacola's 1.32 ratio.
+THIS AND THAT: The Rainiers rank second among minor league teams in getting their opponents to ground into double plays with 62 on the season, trailing only Seattle's High-A affiliate in Everett, with 63...Tacoma's pitching staff ranks second among all full-season minor league teams with a 1.26 ground out/air out ratio, trailing only Double-A Pensacola's 1.32 ratio.

-RETURN OF THE PACK: Since May 8, OF Spencer Packard has a .492 on-base percentage, good for the PCL lead with the next-closest being Albuquerque's Sterlin Thompson at .469...in that span, Packard ranks ninth in the league with a .340 batting average, fourth with 23 walks drawn and his 1.003 OPS in that time is good for eighth in the PCL...
-Packard is riding a 20-game on-base streak, dating back to May 22...in that time, he is hitting .328 (21x64) with two doubles and four home runs, drawing 16 walks with a 1.035 OPS.
+RETURN OF THE PACK: Since May 8, OF Spencer Packard has a .484 on-base percentage, good for the PCL lead with the next-closest being Albuquerque's Sterlin Thompson at .455...in that span, Packard ranks 10th in the league with a .330 batting average, fourth with 24 walks drawn and his .979 OPS in that time is good for ninth in the PCL...
+Packard is riding a 21-game on-base streak, dating back to May 22...in that time, he is hitting .313 (21x67) with two doubles and four home runs, drawing 17 walks with a .999 OPS.

-MARINERS UPDATE: The Mariners were shut out in their first game against the Boston Red Sox on Monday night...Logan Gilbert made his first start since landing on the Injured List and struck out 10 over 5.0 innings.
-Dominic Canzone, Ben Williamson and Cole Young accounted for three of the Mariners' four hits in the loss.
+MARINERS UPDATE: The Mariners bounced back with an 8-0 victory over the Boston Red Sox on Tuesday...Cal Raleigh hit his MLB-leading 27th home run of the season, a second-inning grand slam to give Seattle a 5-0 lead...Bryan Woo spun 7.0 innings of one-hit baseball, striking out six, earning his sixth win of the season.

 - Tacoma Rainiers Game Notes - vs. Albuquerque - Tacoma Rainiers